vivian-ng/telsis_translator_flutter/README.md

 - 2021-07-26: Version 0.1.4_alpha; preliminary attempt to add OCR support for Android devices.
 - 2022-02-13: Version 0.1.4; removed attempt to add OCR support; used new flutter_form_builder; switched to flutter-stable for snap
 - 2022-08-31: Version 0.1.4; minor change to fix the backslash showing in the Telsis alphabet text
-- 2022-09-01: Version 0.1.5; added null safety checks and such; handling of backslash is still unstable
+- 2022-09-01: Version 0.1.5; added null safety checks and such; handling of backslash is still unstable; unstable in Linux (depending on GTK version)

 ## Disclaimer